Clinic Information

 • Major clinical decisions are made through formal consultations

-• By contacting us via email, you consent to communication through these channels; we take steps to protect your privacy
+• By contacting us via email, you consent to communication through these channels and we take steps to protect your privacy

 Telehealth Standards